Global Tax Strategy

 - our Board is accountable for risk management and ensures that an effective Risk Management Framework (RMF) is in place, which encompasses tax risk.

-- where tax risk resides in other operating functions across the business, similar risk and control self-assessments are conducted and where key risks are identified, controls are implemented and processes put in place to mitigate those risks.
+- where tax risk resides in operating functions across the business, similar risk and control self-assessments are conducted and where key risks are identified, controls are implemented and processes put in place to mitigate those risks.

 - our risk and compliance function is the second line of defence, providing oversight and challenge group-wide, with any material issues being reported through both our executive and non-executive committee structure.